MathisVerstrepen/MathisVerstrepen/README.md

 ### Codename Dune

-> Big personal project gathering a ton of different technologies, more info to come, in development since June 2022.
+> Large personal project gathering a ton of different technologies, more info to come, in development since June 2022.

 ***Status : Ongoing***